 Recognition of Other Standards/ Linkage with Other Trading Systems

 ACR methodologies and protocols are all based on International Standards Organization (ISO) 14064.
 ACR allows project developers to use methodologies and tools for GHG measurement from the CDM to the extent that they comply with the ACR’s published standards.
-Projects may be transferred between ACR and another registry provided all unsold, non-transferred, and non-retired offset credits are cancelled.
+Projects may be transferred between ACR and another registry provided all unsold, non-transferred, and non-retired offset credits are canceled.
 ACR acts as one of the compliance market registries for the California cap-and-trade regulatory system.